Tech-With-Tim/API/README.md

 DISCORD_CLIENT_SECRET=
 ```

+And fill in the variables with the values below:

 - `SECRET_KEY` is the key used for the JWT token encoding.
 - `DB_URI` is the PostgreSQL database URI.
 - `DISCORD_CLIENT_ID` is the Discord application ID.
 Copy it from your Discord application page (see below).